Rami24t/Social-Network-Page-Imitation/README.md

 # Social network Pages Imitation

-## Imitation of the famous social network home page and of a Page inside it - DCI Group project (June 23.2022)
+## Imitation of the famous social network home page and of Pages inside it - DCI Group project (June 23.2022)

 ### Part 1: